-Fees and charges did not change during the three year transition period to allow officers and applicants' time to better understand the new Act requirements.
+Fees and charges did not change during the three-year transition period to allow officers and applicants' time to better understand the new Act requirements.
 Fees and charges were set based on expected times to perform various tasks and now actual times to complete tasks are known.

-It takes officers on average 1.75 hours to process new registration applications, one hour to renew an application, 15 minutes to amend registration details such as names or contact details, one hour to amend the scope of a registration, and half an hour to suspend a registration when volunteered by the food business.
+It takes officers on average 1.75 hours to process new registration applications, one hour to renew an application, one hour to amend the scope of a registration, and half an hour to suspend a registration when volunteered by the food business.
+The proposed charges either reflect this time or are below the average time.